RayOei/JMeter-WebSocketSampler/README.md

 ============================================
 Adaptation by Ray Oei

+1.0.4
+- Fix receiving response
+- Incorporated fixes by [elyrank]
+- Removed log information from sampleResults as it corrupts jtl

 Bumped to 1.0.3
 - Bumped to Jmeter "2.13" support
 - Bumped to Jetty "9.3.8" support